-Unit 18, Yukon-Kuskokwim Delta: that area draining into the Yukon and Kuskokwim rivers downstream from a straight line drawn between Lower Kalskag and Paimiut and the drainages flowing into the Bering Sea from Cape Newenham on the south to and including the Pastolik River drainage on the north; Nunivak, St. Matthews, and adjacent islands between Cape Newenham and the Pastolik River; STATE RESTRICTED AREAS IN UNIT 18
+Unit 18, Yukon-Kuskokwim Delta: that area draining into the Yukon and Kuskokwim rivers downstream from a straight line drawn between Lower Kalskag and Paimiut and the drainages flowing into the Bering Sea from Cape Newenham on the south to and including the Pastolik River drainage on the north; Nunivak, St. Matthews, and adjacent islands between Cape Newenham and the Pastolik River;

-- (1) Kalskag Controlled Use Area bounded by a line from Lower Kalskag northwesterly to Russian Mission to the old site of Paimuit, then back to Lower Kalskag.
-The area is closed to using aircraft for hunting big game, including transportation of any big game hunter, and big game parts.
-However, this does not apply to transportation of a big game hunter or big game parts by aircraft to or from a publicly owned airport in the controlled use area. - (2) Western Alaska Brown Bear Management Area Unit 9 B, Unit 17, Unit 18, and that portion of Units 19A and 19B downstream of and including the Anjak River drainage.
+- (1) Kalskag Controlled Use Area bounded by a line from Lower Kalskag northwesterly to Russian Mission to the old site of Palmuit, then back to Lower Kalskag.
+The area is closed to using aircraft for hunting big game, including transportation of any big game hunters, their hunting gear and/or parts of big game.
+However, this does not apply to transportation of a big game hunter or big game parts by aircraft to or from a publicly owned airport in the controlled use area. - (2) Western Alaska Brown Bear Management Area Unit 9B, Unit 17, Unit 18, and that portion of Units 19A and 19B downstream of and including the Aniak River drainage.
 The area has special brown bear restrictions.
 See page 21.

-SPECIES AND BAG LIMITS REQUIRED TICKET OR PERMIT TYPE BEAR, BLACK • See pages 20-22 for bear information and in new salvage requirements.
-Unit 18: Residents & Nonresidents: Three bears No closed seasor BEAR, BROWN/GRIZZLY Evidence of sex must remain not see pages 20-21 for additional aturally attac bear hunting ched to the hide. information.
-Unit 18 Residents & Nonresidents: One bear every four regulatory years Sept.
+SPECIES AND BAG LIMITS REQUIRED TICKET OR PERMIT TYPE OPEN SEASON BEAR, BLACK • See pages 20-22 for bear information and Unit 18: Residents & Nonresidents: Three bears l salvage req uirements.
+No closed season BEAR, BROWN/GRIZZLY • Evidence of sex must remain Nonresident hunters must be See pages 20-21 for addition naturally at e accompanie al bear hunti tached to the hid ed by a guide. ing information.
+Residents & Nonresidents: One bear every four regulatory years Sept.
 10-Oct.
-10 May 10-May 25 In addition the following subsistence regulations apply in Unit 18, known as the Western Brown Bear Management Area (see special requirements on page 21) Residents One bear every regulatory year by permit Nonresidents: .
-Registration .Sept.
-1-May 31 CARIBOU • In bag limit "caribou" means an animal of either sex; In all hunts limited to one sex, evidence of sex must remain "bull" means male caribou.
-Unit 18, north of the Yukon River: Residents & Nonresidents: One caribou per day (bag limit may be increased to five per day by emergency order) (see shaded box page 9) Bulls Harvest May 16-June 30 Unit 18 south of the Yukon River: Residents: Up to 5 caribou - announced by E Nonresidents: No open season • In bag limit, "bull" means a male moose. • In all hunts limited to one sex, evidence of sex must remain Unit 18 north and west of a line from Cane Romanzof to Kuzilyak Mountains, and then ached to the mea Unit 18, north and west of a line from Cape Romanzof to Kuzilvak Mountains, and then to Mountain Village, and west of (but not including) the drainage of the Andreafsky River: Remainder of Unit 18: Resident & Nonresident: One bull 10-day winter season to be announced by emergency order Branch St. ONTINUED ON PAGE
+10 OR.
+May 10-May 25 In addition the following subsistence regulations apply in Unit 18, known as the Western Alaska Brown Bear Management Area (see special requirements on page 21 Residents One bear every regulatory year by permit Sept 1-May 31 Nonresidents: Residents & Nonresidents: One caribou per day (bag limit may be increased to five per day by emergency order) (see shaded box page 9) Bulls Harvest RESIDENTS: Up to 5 caribou Harvest Season to be announced by Nonresidents: emergency order. emergency order.
+Nonresidents: In areas indicated by Federal restrictions exist see page In bag limit, "bull" means a male moose.
+In all hunts limited to one sex, evidence of sex must remain na 5. emergency order.
+No open season In areas indicated by Federal restrictions exist see page In bag limit, "bull" means a male moose.
+In all hunts limited to one sex, evidence of sex must remain na Unit 18, north and west of a line from Cape Romanzof to Kuzilvak Mountains, and the to Mountain Village, and west of (but not including) the drainage of the Andreafsky Rive 5. turally attachen n er: emergency order.
+No open season and to the meat.
+In areas indicated by Federal restrictions exist see page In bag limit, "bull" means a male moose.
+In all hunts limited to one sex, evidence of sex must remain na Unit 18, north and west of a line from Cape Romanzof to Kuzilvak Mountains, and the to Mountain Village, and west of (but not including) the drainage of the Andreafsky River RESIDENTS & NONRESIDENTS: One bull turally attachen n er: Harvest emergency order.
+No open season ed to the meat.
+Sept.
+5-Sept.
+25 In areas indicated by Federal restrictions exist see page In bag limit, "bull" means a male moose. turally attached in er: Harvest emergency order.
+No open season ed to the meat.
+Sept.
+5-Sept.
+25 Sept.
+1-Sept.
+30